MikeHopley/ftl-weapon-timing/README.md

-# FTL weapons timing calculator
+# FTL enemy weapons timing calculator

 This tool calculates when enemy weapons will fire.